View Kathryn Husak's Obituary on gantdaily.com and share memories

 Kathryn Elizabeth "Kate" Husak, 95, of Curwensville died Friday, Feb.
 28, 2020 at Marion Manor Personal Care Home in Curwensville.

 Born Nov.
-30, 1924 in Curwensville, she was the daughter of George Oliver and Ruth Marie (Wike) Riddle.
+30, 1924 in Curwensville, she was the daughter of the late George Oliver and Ruth Marie (Wike) Riddle.

 Surviving are two sons, Robert L. Wise Jr. and his wife, Sandra of Johnstown and Todd Oliver Wise of Virginia Beach, Va.